 Grand National jockey Katie Walsh has defended the sport from criticism, saying that the horses are treated better than "many children".

-Walsh, 28, finished third on Seabass in last year's world-famous English Grand National steeplechase, becoming the highest-placed woman in the history of the race.
+Walsh, 28, finished third on Seabass in last year's world-famous steeplechase, becoming the highest-placed woman in the history of the race.

-But the English race was plunged into fresh criticism when two horses died following their injuries despite the introduction of new safety measures.
+But the Grand National was plunged into fresh criticism when two horses died following their injuries despite the introduction of new safety measures.

 Following accusations of animal cruelty, more changes have now been made to the fences at Aintree.